cfaife/kafka/README.md

 ### Kraft mode

-And since we are running it Kraft mode (with no Zookeeper), aditional configs where added to the broker container as environment variables:
+And since we are running it in Kraft mode (with no Zookeeper), aditional configs where added to the broker container as environment variables:

     KAFKA_NODE_ID: 1
     KAFKA_PROCESS_ROLES: broker,controller
     KAFKA_CONTROLLER_QUORUM_VOTERS: 1@localhost:9093
     KAFKA_CONTROLLER_LISTENER_NAMES: CONTROLLER

+## NOTE

+You likely might find issues to create `topic` while the port 9200  of JMX to enable prometheus metrics  is enabled.
+This likely happens when you run it for first time.

+`TIP`: To overcome that, disable(comment) everything related to prometheus, in your Kafka service inside of the docker compose file, commenting the following lines:

+          # KAFKA_OPTS: -javaagent:/usr/share/jmx_exporter/jmx_prometheus_javaagent-0.20.0.jar=9200:/usr/share/jmx_exporter/kafka-broker.yml
+          #      - "9200:9200" # to expose the port used by the JMX Prometheus java agent
+          #       - ./jmx-exporter:/usr/share/jmx_exporter/

+And then create the topic, once your topic is created you can then uncomment  the commented lines and spinup your docker services again.